diogoff/plasma-disruptions/README.md

     - This script will only run on a JET computing cluster (e.g. Freia).

     - The disruption time is defined as the moment when the current gradient reaches 20 MA/s.
-The disruption time for non-disruptive pulses is zero.
+For non-disruptive pulses, the disruption time is zero.

     - The bolometer data is down-sampled from 5 kHz to 200 Hz (1 sample every 5 ms).